 - Explore options: Look into various independent email providers, considering factors like storage needs and additional features.

-- Set up your account: Once you’ve chosen an email provider, setting up your account is quick and easy.
-Simply enter your name, create a username and password, and provide a recovery email address.
+- Create your account: After choosing a provider, setting up your account is a breeze.
+Enter your name, choose a username and password, and add a recovery email address.

 Tips on getting a new email address

 Creating a free email account is cost-free and independent of your telecommunications accounts.
 Opting for a generic email service is a wise choice and the options include Gmail, Outlook and Yahoo among others.

 This ensures constant accessibility to your email account without the risk of cancellation when switching Internet providers.

 Users can use their email accounts as virtual USB flash drives, accessing files online from anywhere without the need to carry them physically.

 Advantage: More functions

 Creating a Google account links you to YouTube, News, and Calendar, offering personalised and relevant information.